spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 5) ``RESID``: a 3D image of the fit residuals
 6) ``N_RESID``: a 3D image of RESID normalized by data peak
 7) ``SOLNS``: table of fringe coefficients

-The output file name syntax is exposure-based, using the input file name as the root, with the addition of the association candidate ID and the "_ami-oi", "_amimulti-oi", or "amilg" product type suffix, e.g.
-"jw87600027001_02101_00002_nis_a3001_ami-oi.fits."

 Reference Files
 ---------------